Thahaseen-Shaik/CSM-2025-26-BATCH-B15/README.md

-# IOT Based Automatic Vehicle Accident Detection and Rescue System
+# Smart Doorbell with Camera and Ultrasonic Sensor